amirr0r/notes/Networks/01 - How Computers Works/README.md

 All these can be represented by numbers

 - `Text in binary` : You can assign a number to each letter.
-Every works can be a sequence of numbers.
+Every words can be a sequence of numbers.
 - `Images in binary` : Photos, Videos, Graphics are made of teeny dots called **pixels**.

 Each pixels has a color.
 Each of the colors can be represented with numbers (**r**ed, **g**reen, **b**lue combinations).